 (1) Government Benefit Recipients.
-An applicant who is currently receiving assistance under one or more of the means-based governmental public benefits may be required to provide a current benefits statement or other documentary proof of their receipt of benefits, but shall not be required to provide any additional information or documentation about their income, assets, debts, or expenses.
+An applicant who is currently receiving assistance under one or more of the means-based governmental public benefits programs listed in 735 ILCS 5/5-105(a)(2)(i) shall receive a waiver.
+Such an applicant shall provide a current benefits statement or other documentary proof of their receipt of benefits, but shall not be required to provide any additional information about their income, assets, debts, or expenses.

 (2) Other Applicants.
-An applicant who is not receiving one or more of the means-based governmental public benefit may be required to provide financial information and supporting documentation including their most recent pay stubs from all employers, 1099s, and W-2s.
+An applicant who is not receiving a means-based governmental public benefit shall provide financial information and supporting documentation relating to the factors listed in 735 ILCS 5/5-105(c)(2)-(6), including their most recent pay stubs from all employers, 1099s, and W-2s.

-(c) Filing.
-No fee may be charged for filing an Application for Waiver of Court Fees.
-The clerk must allow an applicant to file an Application for Waiver of Court Fees in the court where his case will be heard.
-Decision of Application.
+(c) Decision of Application.
 Applications shall be decided as soon as reasonably possible in accordance with the following procedure: